-Figure 41.
+Figure 38.
 Faculty response to the school becoming a program and not a school.

-programs or alternative learning schools.
-The look of an alternative program can be as unique as its student population.
-Alternative Instructional Model (AIM), an alternative program in New York, allows students to remain connected to their home school, thus providing the opportunity to participate in extracurricular activities.
-Individualized instruction, continuous improvement, scheduling flexibility, community service projects, and an environment rich in student resources have each proven to be valuable elements of successful alternative learning programs to increase student success (Grobe, 2002).
+improvement, scheduling flexibility, community service projects, and an environment rich in student resources have each proven to be valuable elements of successful alternative learning programs to increase student success (Grobe, 2002).

-The alternative learning school that was studied began in one of the vacated segregated schools.
-This school mainly housed students with special needs until later court decisions would transition these students into their least environment restrictive (L. D. Bowen, personal communication, December 1, 2013).
+The alternative learning school that was being studied began in one of the vacated segregated schools; this school mainly housed students with special needs until later court decisions would transition these students into their least restrictive environment which was transitioning students with special needs back into the traditional school setting with regular education students (L. D. Bowen, personal communication, December 1, 2013).
 In 2011, the alternative learning program was moved to its present location which had previously been one of the black high schools during segregation, next a middle school, and then an elementary school before finally reaching its current purpose (A. Cottone, personal communication, January 6, 2014).
-There has been a major population shift in the county during the past ten years, subsequently causing a substantial increase in the minority population.
-However, there has not been a change in the philosophy of the school system in terms of professional development on how to facilitate instruction for diverse populations or use of effective discipline models (L. D. Bowen, personal communication, December 1, 2013).